cobyism/dciy/README.md

 cibuild = ["script/cibuild"]
 ```

-The commands specified in `prepare`, if any, are run first, followed by the commands specified in
+Any commands listed in `prepare` are run first, followed by the ones specified in the `cibuild`
-the `cibuild` array.
-A build is marked as successful only if all of these commands exit with a
+array.
+A build is marked as successful only if all of these commands exit with successful
-successful (zero) exit status.
+(zero) exit statuses.

 Each time that your project is checked out, the `dciy.toml` file is rescanned for changes, so all you
 need to do change your build is commit it and push it.